-As of June 23, 2016, 582,551 shares of common stock remained available for issuance under the IESPP.
+As of the date of this prospectus, 519,275 shares of common stock remained available for issuance under the IESPP.

 Eligibility to Participate and Subscription

 Only employees of Microchip's designated foreign subsidiaries who are employed on the first day of the applicable offering period (referred to as "purchase period" in the IESPP) are eligible to participate in the IESPP.
 Employees elect to participate in the IESPP by completing the prescribed enrollment documents (including a purchase agreement and a payroll deduction authorization) with the Administrator.
 The enrollment documents must be submitted no later than five (5) business days before the offering period begins.